Highlights from the Ratings and Financial Report for Hess Corporation (HES)

-Hess Corporation (NYSE:HES) went down by -1.03% from its latest closing price compared to the recent 1-year high of $94.51.
-The company’s stock price has collected 1.32% of gains in the last five trading sessions.
-Barron’s reported on 01/13/22 that Wall Street’s Favorite Oil Stocks for 2022—Including an Obscure One
+Hess Corporation (NYSE:HES) went up by 3.11% from its latest closing price compared to the recent 1-year high of $94.51.
+The company’s stock price has collected -0.74% of loss in the last five trading sessions.
+The Wall Street Journal reported on 10/11/21 that Marathon Digital, Occidental, Southwest: What to Watch When the Stock Market Opens Today

 Is It Worth Investing in Hess Corporation (NYSE :HES) Right Now?

-Hess Corporation (NYSE:HES) scored a price-to-earnings ratio above its average ratio, recording 143.90 x from its present earnings ratio.
-Plus, the 36-month beta value for HES is at 1.92.
-Opinions of the stock are interesting as 14 analysts out of 28 who provided ratings for Hess Corporation declared the stock was a “buy,” while 3 rated the stock as “overweight,” 10 rated it as “hold,” and 0 as “sell.”
+Hess Corporation (NYSE:HES) scored a price-to-earnings ratio above its average ratio, recording 144.32 x from its present earnings ratio.
+Plus, the 36-month beta value for HES is at 1.81.

 We've set up an alert service to help smart investors take full advantage of the small cap stocks primed for big returns.